 Intermittent fasting as a diet that constantly needs thought is something we would advise against because, as with any diet, it can be difficult to sustain and may cause feelings of failure if it doesn’t go according to plan, impact on being spontaneous with social occasions, but also produce unsustainable weight loss.
 If you were to choose this diet, consistent, smart food choices are necessary.
-Support from a dietitian would be beneficial to ensure your body is being nourished properly.
+Support from an accredited practicing dietitian would be beneficial to ensure your body is being nourished properly.

 Making small tweaks to your current diet, like focusing on eating more fruit and vegetables, can lead to big changes in your health.
 Given that less than seven per cent of Australians currently meet the target of five serves of vegetables each day, there are clear improvements we can make to our everyday eating patterns – and for most Australians, this should be the focus.

 Exercises for Achilles Tendinopathy